 Clavinova digital pianos include the standard CLP line and the ensemble CVP line, and are available only through piano dealers.
-The Modus models (model numbers beginning with F, H, and R), Yamaha’s series of designer digitals, are functionally similar to the CLP line but with modern-looking cabinets.
-(The Modus H01 and H11 are perhaps the most striking visual designs among digital pianos.)
-They are now available online through authorized dealers.
 Arius (model numbers beginning with YDP) represents Yamaha’s entry-level line of digital verticals, with the long-popular YDP223 now replaced by the YDP181.
+(The Modus models -- model numbers beginning with F, H, and R -- Yamaha’s series of designer digitals, functionally similar to the CLP line but with modern-looking cabinets, have recently been discontinued.)

 The CP and CP stage models are intended for situations that require a portable instrument.
 Available at several price points, they are suitable for a wide range of applications, from live performance to studio recording.
 Some of the models in this line feature Yamaha’s new Spectral Component Modeling (SCM) technology, or a combination of SCM and Advanced Wave Memory (AWM) sampling.
 The model CP1 also includes the NW-Stage action.

 Yamaha’s apps for iPad, iPhone, and iPod Touch are unique in the digital-piano world.
 The NoteStar app brings sheet music into the 21st century, and puts you in the band with real audio backing tracks that you can slow down or transpose.
 MusicSoft Manager lets you manage the content of your CVP Clavinova, while Repertoire Finder provides complete keyboard setups for songs you want to play.